We may earn affiliate commissions for the recommended products. Learn more.

 Bottom line

-Having access to ESPN or NHL.tv doesn’t mean that you will freely enjoy your favorite NHL team’s games, as there is a geo-restriction tool – blackouts.
+Having access to ESPN or NHL.TV (via DAZN) doesn’t mean that you will freely enjoy your favorite NHL team’s games, as there is a geo-restriction tool – blackouts.
 However, not everything is lost.
-With a VPN that has servers all over the USA, you can instantly change your IP and unlock games with ease.
+With a VPN that has servers all over the US, you can instantly change your IP and unlock games with ease.

-Our top VPN to bypass NHL blackouts is NordVPN.
-It has over 1970+ servers in 16 US locations and it’s well-known for exceptional unblocking capabilities.
+My top VPN to bypass NHL blackouts is NordVPN.
+It has over 3400 servers in 55 US cities, and it’s well-known for exceptional unblocking capabilities.
 Moreover, the provider uses an advanced tunneling protocol to maintain as fast connection speeds as possible.

 FAQ